blakemazzaferro/ps0/README.md

 ### Part 3: Submit to GitHub Classroom

-After you take the survey, you will be invited to join the GitHub Classroom for this class.
-After you accept the invitation, you will be able submit problem sets using GitHub Classroom.

-1. Accept the invitation to join the GitHub Classroom.

-2. Accept the invitation to complete Problem Set 0.
+After you take the survey, I will invite you to join the BC-CSCI-1102-F18-MW organization and to complete Problem Set 0.
+You'll receive emails notifying you of these invitations.
+Follow the instructions in the email.
+When you accept the invitation to complete Problem Set 0, GitHub classroom will create a repository for you, do the following:

-3. Upload your screenshot and commit.
+1. Upload your screenshot to your repository.

+2. Commit.